Objecting to the granting of a licence

-All public notices are published in the Timaru Herald.
+All public notices are published on the Timaru District Council website.

 Who can object